omer-anzar/PyOpenGl-Window-Structure/README.md

 ```

 ### Step 2
-To install **PyOpenGL** you need to be careful of the python `version` you are using and your system architecture i.e `32` or `64` because PyOpengGL version should match the version of python you are using.
+To install **PyOpenGL** you need to be careful of the python `version` you are using and your system architecture i.e `32` or `64` because the PyOpengGL version should match the version of python you are using.

 First download PyOpenGL and PyOpenGL_accelerate wheel files that are available in the link mentioned below: